anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 The following terms are defined in addition:

 authenticated self-contained object:
-: Describes an object, which is cryptographically bound to the end entity (EE) certificate.
+: Describes a data object, which is cryptographically bound to the end entity (EE) certificate.
   The binding is assumed to be provided through a digital signature of the actual object using the corresponding private key of the certificate.

 CA: